thinhdata30/churn-analysis-python/README.md

 ## Overview

-The goal is to understand customer behavior and identify patterns that lead to churn.
+The goal of this project is to understand customer behavior and identify patterns that lead to churn.

 ## Dataset